jocoder22/Users-Logs-Analysis/README.md

  In building this internal reporting tool I used views to query the database.
 Below are the commands used in creating the views.

  #### VIEW articles2:
-  This creates the view articles2 that updated the values in column slug to march those in path for forming a join for our query later.
+This creates view articles2 with modified the values in column slug in author table to march those in column path in log table for forming a join for our queries later.

  `cur.execute("create view articles2 as select author, title, concat('/article/',slug) as slug2 from articles;")`

-#### VIEW logview:
-  This creates the view logview from the log table with updated status column to having only the codes as code.
-We use this view table to create other view tables below

- `cur.execute("create view logview as select substring(status from 1 for 3) as code, to_char(time, 'FMMonth DD, YYYY') as day, count(path) as views from log group by code, day;")`

 #### VIEW viewsum:
-  This creates a temporary table viewsum to sum the total visits to the sites each day from logview view table
+  This creates view viesum from the log table with column totalviews containing the total counts all request per day.

- `cur.execute("create view viewsum as select day, sum(views) as totalviews from logview group by day;")`
+`cur.execute("create view viewsum as select date(time) as day, count(*) as totalviews from log group by day order by day;")`

  #### VIEW code400:
-  This creates the view to select only the subset from view table logview records of error requests  per day
+  This creates view code400 from the log table with column views containing only the counts of errors per day.

- `cur.execute("create view code400 as select code, day, views from logview group by views, day, code having code != '200';")`
+`cur.execute("create view code400 as select date(time) as day, count(*) as  views from log where status != '200 OK' group by day order by day;")

 # INTERNAL REPORTING TOOL: